-In the next cart I jump to I will sing and dance as loud as I can, and the next will be filled with food from every corner of the world, and the next will be showered with love and laughter, and the next filled with heartbreak, and the next filled with waters to jump in, and the next covered in glitter.
+TheIn the next cart I jump to I will sing and dance as loud as I can, and the next will be filled with food from every corner of the world, and the next will be showered with love and laughter, and the next filled with heartbreak, and the next filled with waters to jump in, and the next covered in glitter, you get what I'm saying that each cart will be filled with new adventures.

 I will make this train my bitch and force it to move where I want it to, and the day that it stops, I will greet death with a high five and say, "Look at that.
-Look at my life and see what I did.
+Look at my life and see what I did-even.
 Even after you tried to stop me, I kept going.
 Go, look.
 I dare you to find the darkest cart and to follow each one after to find the light.
 I dare you to board my train and see how long you last."